m-bobrowicz/php-integrator-symbol-viewer/README.md

 This package is forked from [php-integrator-symbol-viewer](https://github.com/tocjent/php-integrator-symbol-viewer).
 This is a very helpful tool for PHP class.
 It is compatible with php-integrator ^3.0.0 now ^_^.

+[The video](https://github.com/coolflyreg/php-integrator-symbol-viewer/releases/tag/0.6.5.video) is intro how to use this.

 # php-integrator-symbol-viewer
 Atom package providing side panel with class information: constants, properties and methods with go-to functionality provided by php-integrator-base package.